courselabs/kubernetes/labs/productionizing/README.md

 Try the app and you'll see it fails after 3 refreshes and never comes back online.
 There's a `/healthz` endpoint you can use to check that.
 Your goals are:

-- run multiple replicas and ensure traffic only gets sent to healthy Pods
+- run 5 replicas and ensure traffic only gets sent to healthy Pods
 - restart Pods if the app in the container fails
-- add an HPA as a backup, scaling up if the Pods use more than 50% CPU.
+- add an HPA as a backup, scaling up to 10 if Pods use more than 50% CPU.

 This app isn't CPU intensive so you won't be able to trigger the HPA by making HTTP calls.
 How else can you test the HPA scales up and down correctly?